Fuqing dialect: Close-open rimes

+Synchronically, this alternation can affect vowels when tone sandhi occurs; please see the section on rime changes.

 Sound changes

 The Fuqing dialect has a particularly rich set of phonetic changes.
 The pronunciation of a particular Chinese character under certain circumstances can undergo changes in its initial, its rime, and its tone.
 For example, the word 兄弟哥 (brother, Standard Mandarin: 兄弟) is made of the three words 兄 /hiaŋ˥˧/, 弟 /tiɛ˦˨/ and 哥 /ko˥˧/, but is actually pronounced as 兄弟哥 /hiaŋ˥ nie˥ o˥˧/.
 Within this word, the first syllable 兄 has undergone tone sandhi and has thus changed tone; the last syllable 哥 has lost its initial consonant; and the rime of the middle syllable 弟 has changed in both vowel and tone.
 Within lexical or semantic items, the three features of initial, rime and tone are subject to sandhi phenomena.
 In colloquial Fuqing speech, this type of change is very frequently encountered, but is rare in Chinese as a whole.

 Initial assimilation

 In colloquial Fuqing speech, the initial consonants of Chinese characters or syllables are subject to change under specific circumstances within lexical items.
-The first modern work to examine the phonology of the Fuzhou dialect, the Mǐnyīn Yánjiū (閩音研究) used the term "initial assimilation" (in 声母类化 (聲母類化, shēngmǔ lèihuà)) to refer to this phenomenon.
+The first modern work to examine the phonology of the Fuzhou dialect, the Mǐnyīn Yánjiū (閩音研究), used the term "initial assimilation" (in 声母类化 (聲母類化, shēngmǔ lèihuà)) to refer to this phenomenon.
 The Fuqing dialect contains two voiced initial consonants, /β/ and /ʒ/, that only appear through initial assimilation.

 Initial assimilation in the Fuqing dialect occurs in polysyllabic lexemes (i.e. lexical items or words of two or more syllables or Chinese characters) and certain semantic groups.
 Usually within these groups, all syllables apart from the first undergo initial assimilation.
 But if the initial of the following syllable is a nasal or /l/, then the initial assimilation does not occur at that point.
 Not every phrase will undergo initial assimilation, and the ones that do may differ from their counterparts in the other Min Dong varieties.

 The syllable that undergoes initial assimilation is the "latter character"; that which precedes it is the "former character".
 Initial assimilation in the Fuqing dialect consists of three types: voicing, nasalisation/nasal assimilation and suppression.
 The rime of the former character determines the type of assimilation of the latter character's initial.

 Which voiced consonant or nasal consonant or whether the consonant is suppressed depends on the place of articulation of the latter syllable's initial.

 Type A dentals after voicing assimilation do not become the standard [l], but are slightly flapped.